Site Search

 <Support table>

-Quartus® Prime - Supported Windows® OS / Operating System Support (external site: Intel)
+Quartus® Prime - Windows® OS Support / Operating System Support (External site: Altera)

-The memory capacity to be installed in the PC varies depending on the FPGA/CPLD to be developed.
-Details are in the release notes.
-(Search for Memory Recommendations in the release notes to find it.)
+The memory capacity to be installed in the PC depends on the FPGA / CPLD to be developed.
+Details are written in the release notes.
+(It is easy to find if you search for Memory Recommendations in the release notes.)

 <Release Notes>

-Quartus® Prime Pro Edition Release Notes < PDF > (external site: Intel)
+Quartus® Prime Pro Edition Release Notes < PDF > (External site: Altera)

-Quartus® Prime Standard Edition Release Notes < PDF > (external site: Intel)
+Quartus® Prime Standard Edition Release Notes < PDF > (External site: Altera)

-Quartus® Prime has a paid version that requires a license and a free version that does not require a license.
-There are differences in supported devices and features.
+There are two versions of Quartus® Prime: a paid version that requires a license and a free version that does not require a license.
+There are differences in the devices and features supported.

 download